Counties Manukau Health Maternity Services

 - Shared care between a small number of GPs and Community Midwives

 If you would like to birth at one of the three Primary Birthing Units it is usually best to have a midwife (LMC or community) who uses that unit.
-Sometimes your GP will recommend a midwife or refer you to CM Health.
+Sometimes your GP will recommend a midwife, give you a list of names or refer you to CM Health.

 You can call Maternity Administration at Middlemore or one of the Primary Birthing Units to refer yourself for maternity services.
-We also can help you find an LMC midwife in the area.
+We also can help you find an LMC midwife in your area.

 The contact numbers are: